Lumbini Nepal – Discover Why Lumbini is Ranked 9th Among the Best Places to Visit in the World in 2025

 The Sacred Birthplace of Buddha

 Lumbini holds a unique place in global history as the birthplace of Siddhartha Gautama, who later attained enlightenment and became Buddha.
-According to historical accounts and Buddhist tradition, Queen Mayadevi gave birth to Siddhartha in 623 BCE under the serene Sal trees of Lumbini.
+According to historical accounts and Buddhist tradition, Queen Mayadevi gave birth to Siddhartha in 623 BCE under the serene Sal trees.
 This sacred site, recognized as a UNESCO World Heritage Site since 1997, attracts millions of pilgrims, scholars, and tourists from around the world each year, all seeking to connect with the origins of one of the world’s largest religions.

 At the core of Lumbini’s significance is the Mayadevi Temple, the most revered structure on the site.
 This temple is dedicated to Queen Mayadevi, Buddha’s mother, and marks the precise location where Siddhartha Gautama was born.